CHRONIC-BEAR/basic-c2/README.md

 # basic-c2
-A very basic c2 structured malware, utilizing a reverse shell connection to execute commands remotely on a client system.
+A very basic c2 structure, utilizing a reverse shell connection to execute commands remotely on a client system.

 There are still some bugs and fixes to be implemented, however they will likely not be implemented in this repository.